 Are Greyhounds Safe With Kids Around?

-The Age of Your Child is a Factor
+Age is a Factor

 Another factor to consider about children being around Greyhounds is that they do better with older children than younger even though they tend to be friendly and get along with everyone.